 - Allowing significant time to pass between medical treatment.
 All too often an individual injured in an accident will seek treatment immediately after an incident but then might become too busy to continue to seek recommended treatment.
 If there are significant gaps in treatment, a defendant will argue that any treatment after such gaps is unrelated to the original injury and was likely necessary because of another factor unrelated to the accident.
 It is therefore critical to avoid any such gaps and to seek all the treatment recommended by your medical providers.

 Avoiding these common mistakes in your personal injury matter will help ensure that you are able to receive the compensation you deserve.
-If you need assistance with your personal injury matter, contact the attorneys at Fleming & Monroe, PLC for a free consultation.
+If you need assistance with your personal injury matter, contact our attorneys, Jacob Fleming and Bob Monroe with Fleming & Monroe, for a free consultation.